yuma-shintani/llamind/README.md

 ## Features

 - **Local LLM Models**: Use opensource LLMs locally like Llama 3, Qwen2, and Phi3
-- **Model Management**: You can install and uninstall Ollama models on Allama
+- **Model Management**: You can install and uninstall Ollama models on Llamind
 - **User-Friendly**: Simple binary download for end users with Ollama installed (Windows Only).
 - **Developer-Friendly**: Open-source and ready for contributions on GitHub.